karenaxon/BusinessLookup/README.md

 # Karen Axon Portfolio
-This business lookup API lists businesses in the United States.
-It has CRUD and Cors functionality and successfully returns API calls.
+This is a business lookup API.
+It has Create, Read, Update, and Delete (CRUD) and Cross-Origin Requests (CORS) functionality.
+It successfully returns API calls.

 #### By Karen Axon